-Map: Before observation begins, the observers will split the street into sections (e.g., segments and intersections) and each observer will be responsible for observing his/her section.
+Map: Before observation begins, the observers will split the area into sections and each observer will be responsible for observing his/her section.
 The observers should record the area number in the second column of the observation tool.

 Scanning: When scanning an area, observers should start on the far right end of the area and scan to the left side, then back to the right side for the duration of the scan time.
 During the scan, the observer should complete the observation tool by tallying activity by age group, in addition to reporting the activity codes for the age group.
 You should count the same individual's activity level multiple times if they enter your line of vision more than once in the scan time.
 However, only mark each activity code one time per scan time (see below).